gwendalminguy/holbertonschool-network/what_happens_when_you_type_google_com_in_your_browser_and_press_enter/0-blog_post.md

 ### DNS Resolution

 When a user tries to access a website such as `https://www.google.com` from their browser, the **Domain Name** must first be translated into an **IP Address** to establish the connection.
-To find this address, the browser will first check its own cache, where the entry may exist if the website has been visited recently.
-If not, it will ask the operating system, which will also check its cache and then the `hosts` file.
+To find this address, the browser will first check its own `cache`, where the entry may exist if the website has been visited recently.
+If not, it will ask the operating system, which will also check its `cache`, and then the `hosts` file.
 If the IP address is still not found, the operating system will contact the configured **DNS Server**, which acts like a directory for the internet.
 It translates human-readable names (`google.com`) into numerical IP addresses (`8.8.8.8`).
 The IP address is then sent back to the operating system and passed on to the browser.

 ### TCP Connection